freshnewkicks/weight-on-other-planets/README.md

 # weight-on-other-planets
 A simple, quick fun project to practice my JS.
-Input a weight in lbs, displays the result under the planets Optimized for desktops, but I did some novice media query work in case you really wanted to use your phone :P
+Input a weight in lbs, displays the result under the planets <br>
+Optimized for desktops, but I did some novice media query work in case you really wanted to use your phone :P